 - The Primatial Saint-André Cathedral which is listed on the UNESCO World heritage list since 1998

 - Hâ, Langoiran, Cadillac, Benauges (in Arbis), Brède, Malle castles

 - The Musée des Beaux-Arts, des Arts Décoratifs, d'Aquitaine, the Goupil, the Jean Moulin National Center, the Conservatoire de l'Image Industriel

 - The Remarkable Platane tree in the Town of Porge (this tree is 130 years old and has a circumference of 4.75m).

-If you'd rather spend an afternoon at the cinema, opera or other shows, you can choose from not less than 22 theaters, around 10 halls and several other venues, including big complexes and a National Opera.
+If you'd rather spend an afternoon at the cinema, opera or other shows, you can choose from no less than 22 theatres, around 10 cinemas and several other venues, including big complexes and a National Opera.

-Sports are also very popular in Bordeaux.
-So if you are moving there alone or with your family, feel free to enjoy its two bowling clubs, numerous golf courses, ice rink, etc. You will also find 5 swimming pools across the city, namely in Audenge, Lanton and Porge.
+Bordeaux offers a rich palette of sports infrastructure.
+Whether you are moving there alone or with your family, you will be free to enjoy its two bowling clubs and numerous golf courses, as well as its ice rink.
+There are also many swimming pools across the city, including some in Audenge, Lanton and Porge.

 You will also be able to experience several outings, exhibitions, festivals and other events in the city.
 Make sure to consult the website of the city of Bordeaux in order to keep abreast of what is going on, especially in the summer, when the long days of Southern France become backdrops for social gatherings of all sorts.
 In short, there is so much to do in Bordeaux that you are not likely to get bored, but if you do, a glass of St Emilion is never too far away!